Your challenges

 Do you offer systems for lower throughputs than 5 m³/hr?

-The smallest ByoFlex® system we commercially build is for a maximum throughput of 5 m³/hr.
+The smallest ByoFlex® we commercially build is for a maximum throughput of 5 m³/hr.
 Reducing the size does not decrease CAPEX a lot.
 Our focus is on TOTEX cost over the lifecycle of a product.

 Can I recover ammonia as valuable product and make a business case?